CER10TY/GlobalCrisis/README.md

 *1 Requires an additional custom addon that is provided in the download (said addon replaces standard weaponry with AKs)

-*2 May require additional addons to be download (ASDG JointRails, HLC Core), download links are provided in the topic linked.
+*2 May require additional addons to be downloaded (ASDG JointRails, HLC Core), Download links are provided in the topic linked.

 Development
 ===